anant1947x/MultiLingo/README.md

 # MultiLingo
-Language Translate through voice , text and emojis Overview
+Language Translate to voice , text and emojis
+Overview

 A powerful language translation tool that supports 20+ languages, enabling seamless translation via text, voice, and emojis.
 This project integrates an advanced AI API to provide fast and accurate translations with contextual understanding.